Content pillars

 Sked Social is an all-in-one social media tool with powerful advanced reporting functionality which can help you identify high-performing content pillars faster.
 This will help you grow faster and build your social media presence by utilizing the content that works – and ditching the content that doesn’t!

 Get started by signing up for Sked’s 7-day trial.
 Our all-in-one social media scheduler allows you to automatically post images, tweets, carousels, Instagram Stories, videos, and more.
 But it doesn’t just work with Instagram.
-It also works with LinkedIn, Twitter, your Facebook page, and plenty of other social networks!
+It also works with LinkedIn, X/Twitter, your Facebook page, and plenty of other social networks!
 Our smart scheduler enables you to save hours every week and turn your social media marketing strategy from ad-hoc to amazing.

 Contents